shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/010-introduction.md

 Those bundles contain multiple products, which then can be put into the cart.
 The main advantage for the customer is the discount being granted upon those bundles.

-The shop manager will be able to create and manage bundles from the administration.
+* The shop manager will be able to create and manage bundles from the administration.

-This example represents a simplified version of our [Bundle plugin](https://store.shopware.com/swagbundle/bundle.html) in the store.
+* This example represents a simplified version of our [Bundle plugin](https://store.shopware.com/swagbundle/bundle.html) in the store.

+* There's a GitHub repository available, containing the full example source being used in this tutorial!
+Check it out [here](https://github.com/shopware/swag-docs-bundle-example).

 Head over to the [next step](./020-setup.md) to start setting up the plugin.